News

 Fahad Shah is a journalist and editor who mainly focuses on human rights, politics, economy and social issues in South Asia.
 In 2011, he founded The Kashmir Walla, an independent digital media outlet known for its fearless reporting on politics, culture, and human rights in the region.
 Shah has been published in over three dozen international publications, including The Atlantic, Christian Science Monitor, Time, Foreign Affairs, Foreign Policy, South China Morning Post, The Nation, Spiegel, The Guardian, and Al Jazeera.
 He has also produced documentaries and news videos for Channel4, Al Jazeera, TRT World, Business Insider, and SCMP Films.
 A recipient of the prestigious Human Rights Press Award in 2021, his work has also been supported by grants from the Pulitzer Center on Crisis Reporting and the National Geographic Society.
 Beyond journalism, Shah has contributed to academic circles, serving as a researcher and consultant on Kashmiri affairs for international think tanks.

 Adrienne Loftus Parkins is a Trustee of the Foundation and will act as an advisor and planner for the 2024 judging panel.
 Her vast experience includes being the Chief Judge of the Moore Prize 2021 judging panel.
 Adrienne is also the founder and former director of the Asia House Festival of Asian Literature where she focused on promoting contemporary pan-Asian writing and championing emerging Asian/British Asian writers throughout the UK.
+She was instrumental in the founding of the multi-discipline festival Bangkok Edge and M Fest-Festival of Muslim Cultures and Ideas.

 Christopher G. Moore is a retired law professor and Canadian author whose novels have a Southeast Asian connection.
-He’s best known for his Vincent Calvino Crime series.
+He is best known for his Vincent Calvino Crime series.
 He has also written half a dozen non-fiction books examining the connection of language, literature and culture.
 His published essays discuss human rights, freedom of speech and censorship.

 The Foundation Trustees are Daniel Vaver, Christopher G. Moore, Adrienne Loftus Parkins and Busakorn Suriyasarn

-The shortlist will be announced on Wednesday, 13 November, 2024.The winner will be announced on Wednesday, 8 January, 2025.
+The winner of the 2024 Moore Prize will be announced on Wednesday, 8 January, 2025.

 Photo by Adrian Infernus on Unsplash